isg-software/progresspie/README.md

 The progresspieSVG jQuery plug-in provides a private plug-in mechanism itself, which may be used to plug additional drawing logic into the main plug-in, adding SVG content to the pie or ring chart.

 To apply a content plugin, add the option `contentPlugin` to the argument object you pass to the jQuery plug-in.
-The value of this option is either a reference to a javascript function (conforming to the plug-in API), or simply the name of a function as a string.
+The value of this option is either a reference to a javascript function (conforming to the plug-in API as described below), or simply the name of a function as a string.
 In the latter case the function *must* be member of the namespace `jQuery.fn.progressPie.contentPlugin`.
 Only then it can be looked up by its name.
 This is the recommended namespace for any content plug-in.

 A content plug-in may itself be configured by an object defining options.
 Any properties defined in an object passed to the jQuery progress pie plug-in via its option `contentPluginOptions` will be passed along to the content plug-in specified by `contentPlugin`.